FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

-The **only difference** is how we get the access token.
-In the first case it was from the cookies, and in the second from the session.
+> The only difference in this code is how we get the access token.
+Above the cookies provided it, and here the session does.
 Everything else is exactly the same.

 ##### Refreshing the access token